-Back inthe 1930s, the little town of Elkton, Maryland was a happening place if you needed or wanted to get married in a hurry.
-Maryland did not have the waiting period that other states had imposed, and Elkton was conveniently located in the Northeast corner of the state- close to the border of Pennsylvania and not too far from New York and New Jersey.
-People eloped here from far and wide- both celebrities and the not so famous, and the main street was lined with wedding chapels.
-Cornel Wilde eloped here in 1937.
+Back in the 1930s, the little town of Elkton, Maryland, Maryland was a happening place if you needed to get hitched in a hurry.
+Maryland did not have the waiting period that other states had imposed, and Elkton was conveniently located near the Pennsylvania line, not too far from New York, New Jersey or Delaware.
+Wedding chapels and hotels stood at the ready on main street just waiting for fresh business.
+Both Debbie Reynolds and Joan Fontaine got married here.
+So did Cornell Wilde.

 And my parents, George and Bebe Cokinos.
 As it turns out, unlike the celebrities, their marriage actually did stand the test of time, despite the odds.
 George was a Greek American born in Washington, DC, but his parents were both from Greece and did not want him to marry outside the Hellenic community.
 He was just seventeen when he fell hard for my very pretty, very white mother who was almost two years younger.

 They both went to Western High school, and they soon became inseparable.
 My Greek grandparents were not happy campers.
 My other grandmother was alarmed as well.
 She sent Bebe off to live with her sister in Ohio for a while, hoping to distract her, but my mother wrote George every day.
 George was nineteen and Bebe only seventeen when they snuck off to Elkton to be married on Memorial Day 1935.
 (Back then the holiday happened on May 30th, and was not the weekend event it is now.)